-Seniors over the age of 65 have the highest risk of vision loss and are seen at least annually, and as frequently as three to six months if there is eye disease present.
-Specialized eye health testing is crucial to ensure that serious problems are assessed and treated in a timely manner.
+Regular eye health exams are crucial to help prevent eye disease and to ensure that eye diseases are diagnosed and treated in a timely manner.
+Seniors over the age of 65 have the highest risk of vision loss and should be seen at least annually, and as frequently as three to six months if there is eye disease present.
 Alberta Health covers eye examinations for Seniors.

-Unfortunately, most people will eventually develop cataracts as they age.
+Unfortunately, cataracts in seniors are common and most people will eventually develop cataracts as they age.
 A cataract is simply a clouding of the lens inside the eye that occurs with age.
 Cataract progression is variable, but most often starts in the 6th decade of life.

 Your optometrist will monitor these changes and the rate and magnitude of your vision changes.
 We will refer you for surgery when vision quality reduces to the point where eyeglass correction no longer gives clear vision, or if glare becomes very noticeable.
 It is usually a very simple surgical procedure involving eye drops to numb the eye, followed by extraction of the cloudy lens and implantation of a foldable plastic lens implant.
 You can usually see very well the next day, and are fully healed after a few weeks of eye drops.
 Since the surgeon can choose the power of your implant to match your distance correction, you may likely only need reading glasses.
 There are also multifocal lens implants.
 Ask your optometrist about these options, and any other questions regarding cataracts and surgery.

 Referred to as ‘the silent thief of sight,’ this blinding disease has no outward or visual symptoms.
-It occurs when the pressure of fluid inside the eye exceeds the pressure of the blood supply entering the eye.
+Glaucoma in older adults is more common and it occurs when the pressure of fluid inside the eye exceeds the pressure of the blood supply entering the eye.
 Over time, this slowly damages the optic nerve, resulting in loss of sensitivity of side vision.
 Because it occurs slowly, vision changes are not noticed until too late to treat.
 Glaucoma is a preventable disease in its early stages, which is why annual eye exams are so important.